jcardonadcdev/DevSummit2014-realtime/README.md

     - Open GeoEvent Processor Manager application (https://geoeventprocessor_host:6143/geoevent/manager).
     - Go to the "Site" tab and click on "Configuration Store" on the left panel.
     - Click "Import Configuration" to open up an import dialog.
-    - Click the "Choss file" button and select the "data/GeoEventConfig.xml" file.
+    - Click the "Choose file" button and select the "data/GeoEventConfig.xml" file.
     - This should import:
         - A GeoEvent Definition named "FieldWorker"
         - A GeoEvent Service named "worker-incident-service"